The Scenic Drive is open daily from 6AM until 8PM throughout summer (April through September).

 - Red Spring Boardwalk and Picnic Area (including a Group Shelter)

 Parking is only permitted in parking lots and not along the Scenic Drive.
 When the parking lots are full and the area hits capacity, the gates will be temporarily closed until the area drops below capacity.

-While these areas are accessible for visitors to enjoy, a return to full operations will continue to be phased and services may be limited.
 When recreating, the public should follow local area health orders, practice Leave No Trace principles, practice social distancing and avoid high-risk outdoor activities.